PeakDesign/hsr1/README.md

-## hsr1: graphing and data analysis for HSR-1
+## hsr1: graphing and data analysis for HSR-1 instruments

 ## Description
 hsr1 is a python package designed to process the outputs of a HSR1 hyperspectral radiometer.
 It has a wide array of spectral, broadband and internal graphs, data loading tools, and automated calibration tools